mashedcreative/gift-aid-for-woocommerce/README.md

 ## Description

+*Note:* Your web server needs to be running PHP version 5.4 in order to use this plugin.

 If you're a charitable organisation based in the UK using WooCommerce to accept donations, it is highly likely that you need to provide your donors with the option to reclaim [Gift Aid](https://www.gov.uk/donating-to-charity/gift-aid) so that you can claim an extra 25p for every £1 they give.

 Gift Aid for WooCommerce removes the need for any bespoke development to add this feature.
 Once installed, the plugin offers the following functionality: